How to Source Products to Sell on Amazon: Best Sourcing Strategies

 Here’s how to use it:

-Step 3: Browse the Amazon website to get product ideas.
+Step 2: Browse the Amazon website to get product ideas.
 You can search for a niche from here.
-It can be:
+These may include:

 Categories or niches that interest you